 Under the Investor Rights Agreement, the Board consists of (i) three directors designated by Sumitomo Pharma or its affiliates (the "Sumitomo Group designated directors"), (ii) three Independent Directors (as such term is defined in the Investor Rights Agreement and described above) and (iii) the Principal Executive Officer.
 An "Independent Director" is a director who (A) the Board reasonably determines qualifies as an "independent director" under the NYSE listing rules, (B) is not and within the last three years has not been a director, officer or employee of an entity of Sumitomo Pharma and its affiliated entities (the "Sumitomo Group"), and (C) does not have any immediate family member who is or within the last three year has been a director, officer or employee of an entity within the Sumitomo Group.
-The Nominating and Corporate Governance Committee shall consist of (i) one Sumitomo Group designated director and (ii) two Independent Directors.
+The Nominating and Corporate Governance Committee shall consist of (i) two Sumitomo Group designated directors and (ii) one Independent Director.
+The Compensation Committee shall consist of (i) one Sumitomo Group designated director and (ii) two Independent Directors.
 The Audit Committee shall consist of the three Independent Directors.